 - Soak in warm water 2 to 3 times a day.

 - Apply zinc oxide ointment or Desitin to the skin around your anus.
 This helps prevent irritation.

-- Do not use harsh toilet tissue.
+- Don’t use harsh toilet tissue.
 You can use a nonalcohol wipe instead, such as a baby wipe.

 - Take medication, if your doctor prescribes it.